MicrosoftDocs/bingmaps-docs/BingMaps/coverage/bing-maps-traffic-coverage.md

  **Traffic Flow**: Traffic flow refers lines of color representing different levels of traffic congestion that display on a Bing map.

  **Traffic Incidents**: Traffic incidents are reports of traffic issues, such as the report of an accident.
-Traffic incidents are provided by APIs such as the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)][Traffic API](http://msdn.microsoft.com/en-us/library/hh441725) and the Bing Maps V8 Web Control [Microsoft.Maps.Traffic API](https://msdn.microsoft.com/library/mt712860.aspx).
+Traffic incidents are provided by APIs such as the Bing Maps REST Services[Traffic API](http://msdn.microsoft.com/en-us/library/hh441725) and the Bing Maps V8 Web Control [Microsoft.Maps.Traffic API](../v8-web-control/traffic-module.md).

  ![BiM&#95;TrafficFlowCoverage&#95;2016](../coverage/media/bim-trafficflowcoverage-2016.png "BiM_TrafficFlowCoverage_2016")